-Arm pain is often related to a poor setup at the computer.
+Arm pain is often related to a poor setup at the computer; a repetitive strain injury is in the making.

 Mouse arm is a frequent complaint at the chiropractic coalface and often the real spoke in the wheel is long hours at a laptop and lack of support for the elbow; it causes what is known as repetitive strain injury.